I bet you can *probably* agree that working out is good for the soul.

 A lot of us end up here for most of our training careers.
 We are in a constant pursuit to achieve muscle growth.
 Hypertrophy training fits well for those who are looking to lose fat because the training will be high enough in volume and will manipulate the heart rate enough to help you lose fat faster, but also maintain/build muscle mass.
 Hypertrophy training is also good for those wanting to gain weight, especially those who want to gain weight and keep their body fat relatively low.

 Bodybuilding doesn’t always have to mean you’re preparing for the stage or for a bodybuilding show, and training like one isn’t exclusive to competition.
-Bodybuilding type can be worked into any program, especially in the form of accessory work.
+It can be worked into any program, especially in the form of accessory work.

 Some view bodybuilding negatively, mostly because of the sports connotation with steroid use.
 But, I know a ton of clean bodybuilders and know even more who utilize this style of training who look great.